dazuma/toys/toys/README.md

 functionality, and Toys takes care of all the other details expected from a good command line tool.
 It provides a streamlined interface for defining and handling command line flags and positional arguments, and sensible ways to organize shared code.
-It automatically generates help text, so you can see usage information at a glance, and it also provides a search feature to help you find the script you need.
+It automatically generates help text so you can see usage information at a glance, provides a search feature to help you find the script you need, and generates tab completion for your shell.

 Toys can also be used to share scripts.
 For example, it can be used instead of Rake to provide build and test scripts for a project.
 Unlike Rake tasks,